 Let’s take a look at three of the best portable RV dump tanks on the market today.

-Barker’s 4-wheel tote tank is available in three sizes including a 25-gallon, 32-gallon, and 42-gallon size.
-Constructed from blow-molded polyethylene, all sizes of this tank have two front-mounted swiveling wheels to make it easier to move and maneuver the tank.
+Barker’s 4-wheel tote tank is available in three sizes: 25 gallons, 32 gallons, and 42 gallons.
+Constructed from blow-molded polyethylene, all sizes of this tank have two front-mounted swiveling wheels to make it easier to move and maneuver.
 The tires are rubber.
 And you can see how its color helped give the “Blue Boy” its popular nickname!

-Barker tote tanks have a 3” gate valve so the tank doesn’t need to be lifted to encourage a gravity evacuation.
-Simply attach one end of your sewer hose to the hose connection on the tank and the other end to the sewer inlet at the dump station, and open the gate valve.
+Barker tote tanks have a 3” gate valve, so the tank doesn’t need to be lifted to encourage a gravity evacuation.
+Simply attach one end of your sewer hose to the tank’s hose connection and the other to the sewer inlet at the dump station, then open the gate valve.

 The tanks all come with a long handle (metal tow bar with a 2-inch ball loop) to allow transportation by hand (as you’d roll a suitcase) or by vehicle, golf cart, etc.

 They do come with a hose, but the tanks don’t offer a way to carry the hose or accessories on the tank itself.
-But it does have a fill gauge so that you can see how full the tank is getting as it’s being filled – a very important feature (and handy if you’re using the tote as extra gray tank space… you can leave it connected with the gray valve open and easily know how full it is)!
+However, the Barker tanks do have a fill gauge so that you can see how full the tank is getting as it’s being filled – a very important feature (and handy if you’re using the tote as extra gray tank space… you can leave it connected with the gray valve open and easily know how full it is)!

 Reviews for the Barker 4-Wheeler Tote Tanks are overwhelmingly excellent.

-The 28-gallon and 36-gallon tanks come in a 4-wheel version as well.
+The 28- and 36-gallon tanks are also available in a 4-wheel version.

 Who Needs a Portable Waste Tank?